top of page

 In order to submit an H&C application, you CANNOT:

-Be inadmissible to Canada for reasons of national security, human rights violation or organized crime.
+Be inadmissible to Canada for reasons of national security, human rights violation or organized crime (with no exceptions).

 How can I submit my H&C application?